When are Gyms the Quietest to Visit?

 Choose Quieter Zones

 Look for stretching or studio areas or corners with fewer people.
-Some gyms even offer sensory rooms or semi-private spaces
+Some gyms even offer sensory rooms or semi-private spaces.
+At JD Gyms this the ‘tone’ zone, whereas PureGym refer to these areas as ‘stretch and flex’ zones.

 Opt for Low-Noise Equipment

-Ellipticals and stationary bikes are generally quieter than treadmills and rowers.
-You can also use resistance bands or dumbbells for strong results without the clang.
+Ellipticals (cross trainers) and stationary bikes are generally quieter than treadmills and rowers.
+You can also use resistance bands or dumbbells for strong results without the clanging.

 Strength Training